What Are the Treatments for a Dislocation?

 - Splint or sling the injury in the position in which you found it.
 Be sure to immobilize the area both above and below the injured joint and to check the circulation of the affected area after immobilizing.
 Apply ice packs to ease pain and swelling.
 Do not try to move a dislocated joint back into place as this can damage the joint and its surrounding muscles, ligaments, blood vessels, and nerves.
 This is the responsibility of trained medical personnel.

-- To help prevent shock, lay the victim flat, then elevate the feet about 12 inches.
+- To help prevent shock, lay the victim flat, then elevate the feet about 12 inches. (unless the injury involves this part of the leg.)
 Cover the victim with a coat or blanket.
 Do not move the victim if you suspect a head, back, or leg injury.

 - Get medical help.